zdward/Assignments/README.md

 # Assignments
-A compilation of my university assignments.
+A compilation of some university assignments.
 The purpose of this repository is to showcase my growth as a developer.